GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 Lightning Testing Service is used to run automated Jasmine tests against each component.
 Tests are captured in the `test/staticresources` directory and named using the following pattern, `uswds_lts_{component name}`.

-Testing instructions are written with using commands from the SFDX CLI as it saves a number of steps.
-That being said, regular ANT commands will still work to deploy tests.

 ### Testing Principles

 Tests should follow the [Arrange, Act, Assert](https://integralpath.blogs.com/thinkingoutloud/2005/09/principles_of_t.html) principle.
 As a result, muliple assertions may be present in a given test.
 For example, the following contains two assertions (`expect()`) within a single test so as to verify all relevant text is present.